-Court Upholds California Prop.
-22 In Big Win For Gig Firms Like Lyft And Uber - NewsBreak
+Court upholds California Prop.
+22 in big win for gig firms like Lyft and Uber - NewsBreak

 In the winding story of California’s gig worker laws, another chapter has come to a close.

-A California appellate court ruled Monday that Proposition 22 — a 2020 ballot measure that allowed Uber, Lyft, and other platforms to classify their workers as independent contractors rather than employees – is largely constitutional, but that part of the measure is invalid.
+Justices in a California court of appeals ruled today that Proposition 22 — a 2020 ballot measure that allowed Uber, Lyft, and other platforms to classify their workers as independent contractors rather than employees – is largely constitutional, but that part of the measure is invalid.

-The distinction between employees and contractors is important: Employees have the right to a host of benefits and protections like the minimum wage, sick leave and family leave, unemployment and disability benefits, and more.
-But independent contractors don’t have the same rights.

-The appeals court disagreed with a lower court that had ruled Prop.
-22 was unconstitutional in its entirely.

-But Monday's ruling did strike down part of Prop.
-22 that the court felt intruded on the powers of the legislature and the judiciary.
-The court ruled that a section of the measure that defined legislation on certain topics — like unions for gig workers — as amendments to the proposition was invalid.
+But the Monday ruling struck down part of Prop.
+22 that they felt intruded on the legislature and judiciary’s power.
+The court ruled that a section of the measure that defined legislation on certain topics — like unions for gig workers — as amendments to the Proposition was invalid.

 In a statement from Protect App-Based Drivers and Services Coalition, which includes Uber, Lyft, DoorDash and Instacart, the companies celebrated the ruling as “a victory for the nearly 1.4 million drivers” in California.